The Problem with Roommates and Why You Might Need a Roommate Agreement

 Seem unfair?
 Well, maybe it is, but that’s what you signed on for when you took on a roommate.
-The question is what can you do about it?
+The question is, what can you do about it?
 You might be thinking that whatever arrangement you made with the co-tenant will absolve you of your alleged sins with the landlord, but you would be absolutely wrong.
-Whatever arrangement you might have with your roommate regarding rent or other responsibilities will be utterly immaterial to the landlord (after all, he wasn’t a party to that agreement and really is only concerned with getting paid).
+Whatever arrangement you might have with your roommate regarding rent or other responsibilities will be utterly immaterial to the landlord (after all, he or she wasn’t a party to that agreement and really is only concerned with getting paid).
 You, therefore, need to try and protect yourself in another way.

 The answer to this dilemma is twofold, although I offer this caveat: neither solution will protect you against liability toward the landlord should something go wrong; these solutions are meant only to minimize the likelihood of something going wrong and thereafter providing you with some measure of recourse.

-While it might seem overkill and totally unnecessary, especially among friends, a simple agreement setting forth your relationship and these responsibilities with your roommates can be a invaluable tool when issues do arise.
+While it might seem overkill and totally unnecessary, especially among friends, a simple agreement setting forth your relationship and these responsibilities with your roommates can be an invaluable tool when issues do arise.
 This will be especially true if your co-tenant ever leaves you holding the proverbial bag with your landlord for damages or unpaid rent.
-Although the landlord can enforce the lease terms against you, that roommate agreement you thought so unnecessary early on could make a world of difference if you ever want to commence an action to recover the money you ended up paying the landlord because of your now ex-roommate.
+Although the landlord can enforce the lease terms against you, that roommate agreement you thought so unnecessary early on could make a world of difference if you ever want to commence an action to recover the money you ended up paying the landlord because of your ex-roommate.